-They spent the night in the feed lot so we could work them on Wednesday.
+They spent the night in the feedlot, so we could work with them on Wednesday.

 a live virus immunization and vitamin shot.

-Next we rounded up the calf's and pushed them through the chute
+Next, we rounded up the calves and pushed them through the chute

-(did you know by law cattle have to be branded?),
+(Did you know cattle have to be branded by law?).

 Then we slipped a plastic nose ring into the calf's noses so